-Learning objectives: 1) Provide an overview of the administrative shell components; 2) Highlight the importance and relevance of the administrative shell in a sponsored project proposal; 3) Describe the process and deadlines related to submission and review of the administrative shell by the Office for Sponsored Research.
+Learning objectives: 1) Provide an overview of the administrative components; 2) Highlight the importance and relevance of the administrative components in a sponsored project proposal; 3) Describe the process and deadlines related to submission and review of the administrative components by the Office for Sponsored Research

-Learning objectives: 1) Explore in greater detail topics introduce in Proposal Busgets 101, including revising a budget, selecting the correct F&A rate based on project type, and budgeting for special direct cost categories; 2) Introduce additional key budget terms and concepts.
+Learning objectives: 1) Explore in greater detail topics introduce in Proposal Budgets 101, including revising a budget, selecting the correct F&A rate based on project type, and budgeting for special direct cost categories; 2) Introduce additional key budget terms and concepts

 Microlearning modules are a series of roughly 5-minute functionally-oriented videos with each video addressing a discrete task or topic.
 The modules can be thought of as dynamic how-to guides and are meant to be used as supplements to system user guides and other job aides.